zkessin/erlog-server/README.md

 If you ask for a return type of `boolean` then it will simply return true if the predicate succeded and false if it failed.

+Note that as of now this does not work yet!
+I am working on it.

+There is also a plan for a rebar plugin